What is active wetting?: Relaxational wetting

-Also the dewetting of an initially uniform liquid film (that is rendered unstable by a temperature quench) either via spinodal dewetting or nucleation (Fig.~\ref{fig:sketch-relaxational}~(b)) represents an example of relaxational wetting dynamics where initial film rupture, growth of individual holes and the coarsening of ensembles of drops into fewer larger drops are studied in detail (see section~V of \cite{CrMa2009rmp} or \cite{Thie2003epje,KGDF2020arfm,KoSK2022pt}).
+Also the dewetting of an initially uniform liquid film (that is rendered unstable by a temperature quench) either via spinodal dewetting or nucleation (Fig.~\ref{fig:sketch-relaxational}~(b)) represents an example of relaxational wetting dynamics where initial film rupture, growth of individual holes, transversal instability of dewetting fronts, and the coarsening of ensembles of small drops into fewer larger drops are studied in detail (see e.g.\ section~V of \cite{CrMa2009rmp} and \cite{Thie2003epje,PHMJ2019pnasusa,KGDF2020arfm,KoSK2022pt}).
 Another example is capillary rise in thin tubes \cite{ScWo2000pre} (Fig.~\ref{fig:sketch-relaxational}~(c)).

-More recently, considerations of equilibrium wetting and relaxational wetting have been extended toward deformable elastic and adaptive substrates \cite{BiRR2018arfm,BBSV2018l,CBGS2018cocis,AnSn2020arfm,MeBS2021sm,EDSD2021m,HDGT2024l}.
-One may use the term \textit{adaptive wetting} for such cases as the substrate adapts its topography by deformation and its wettability by absorption.
+More recently, considerations of equilibrium wetting and relaxational wetting have been extended toward deformable elastic and adaptive substrates \cite{BiRR2018arfm,BBSV2018l,CBGS2018cocis,AnSn2020arfm,MeBS2021sm,EDSD2021m,HDGT2024l,HNBP2024sm}.
+One may use the term \textit{adaptive wetting} for all such cases as the substrate adapts its topography by deformation and its wettability by absorption.
 Other types of substrate restructuring may combine these effects \cite{BBSV2018l}.
-The category includes porous and poro-elastic substrates that change their wetting properties under liquid imbibition \cite{Gamb2014cocis,JoTS2019ci,HaTh2025prf,FPEB2023prl}.
-If complex liquids are involved the relaxation of the drop profile and contact line is coupled to the relaxation of other degrees of freedom, e.g., Fig.~\ref{fig:sketch-relaxational}~(d) sketches a surfactant-laden drop that spreads while surfactant adsorbes at all interfaces.
-In all these cases, the additional degrees of freedom do not only change the equilibrium states but also the relaxation dynamics as there exist additional chanels of dissipation.
+The category includes porous and poro-elastic substrates that change their wetting properties under liquid imbibition \cite{Star2004acis,Gamb2014cocis,JoTS2019ci,HaTh2025prf,FPEB2023prl}.
+When a drop spreads on a polymer brush (Fig.~\ref{fig:sketch-relaxational}~(e)), liquid imbibes the polymer brush what changes its wettability and thickness profile \cite{HDGT2024l}.
+If complex liquids are involved the relaxation of the drop profile and the contact line is coupled to the relaxation of other degrees of freedom, i.e., there exist additional channels of dissipation.
+For instance, Fig.~\ref{fig:sketch-relaxational}~(d) sketches a surfactant-laden drop that spreads while surfactant adsorbs at all interfaces, see e.g.\ \cite{Star2004acis}.
+When a mixture spreads the bulk drop may spread slower than a nanoscopic adsorption layer of one component that is leaking out (Fig.~\ref{fig:sketch-relaxational}~(f)).
+The additional degrees of freedom may also give rise to novel instabilities, e.g., spreading drops of liquid crystals \cite{PoCa2005l} and of surfactant solutions \cite{CaCa1999l,HCPC2004csaea,MaCr2009sm} show front instabilities not observed for simple liquids.